 Arduino

-This is an interesting option because it allows DUELink to be used in 2 very different ways.
-You can use a third-party Arduino board to control a chain of Daisylinked DUELink modules.
-Also, you can program any DUELink module using the Arduino IDE/software Standalone.
-We will cover them individually.
+Using Arduino is an interesting option because it allows DUELink to be used in 2 very different ways.
+One option is to tether an Arduino-compatible board to control one DUELink Module or a chain of daisylinked DUELink modules.

-Any board running Arduino software can utilize DUELink modules.
-An example can be Arduino Uno R4 WiFi, which already includes a JST connector.
+Any board running Arduino software can be tethered to DUELink modules using a commonly-used JST connector.
+An example can be Arduino Uno R4 WiFi.

 The Sparkfun Redboard Qwiic is another option.

-Boards without a JST connector can use DueShield.
-It has a Downlink connector and an area with hole matrix for mounting DUELink modules.
+Arduino-shaped boards, such as Arduino UNO, that do not have a JST connector can utilize DueShield.
+It has a Downlink connector plus an area with holes matrix for mounting DUELink modules.

 You can also use the Breakout module to wire the connections using either I2C or UART.